anwaaralikhan/ssl/certificate/setup/create_certificates.md

 **keytool** is a key and certificate management utility that we will use to create our private keys and certificates.
 Keytool comes with the standard JDK Distribution.
 The following example of JConsole SSL connection uses the keyool library from JDK 8.

-## Generate Private Key Pair with its Public Key (We will generate Certificate out of it)
+## Generate Private Key Pair with its Public Key
 Step 1: Generate key pair on `Server` or the `Host machine`.
 Current Directory (Server): `C:\Certificates\SSL`